 Main Article Content

-BACKGROUND AND AIM OF THE WORK: Schwannomas of the lower limb are uncommon benign tumors and those arising from Tibial Nerve are particularly rare.
-Due to their rarity, today there is still paucity of studies about surgical treatment of Tibial Nerve schwannomas.
+Background and aim of the work: Schwannomas of the lower limb are uncommon benign tumors and those arising from Tibial Nerve are particularly rare.
 We report our experience on the topic, with particular attention to clinical presentation and lower limbs overall functionality before and after treatment.
 Our aim is to assess clinical impairment caused by the tumor and evaluate the effectiveness of surgical treatment.

-RESULTS:7 patients were included in our study.
+Results: 7 patients were included in our study.
 The mean follow-up was 22.9 months.
 Average diagnostic delay was 8 months and tumor size was 29.3mm.
-Before surgery each patient had positive Hoffmann-Tinel sign and an at least mild paresthesia, 4 cases had slight reduction of muscular strength.
+Before surgery each patient had positive Hoffmann-Tinel sign and an at least mild paresthesia, 57% of our cases had slight reduction of muscular strength.
 Pre-operative MSTS score was 24.4 and LEFS score was 64.7.
 Tumor size and diagnostic delay were associated with pre-operative functionality.
 No major local complication was recorded during or after surgery.
 Each patient with pre-operative sensitive or motorial deficit benefited the effects of surgical treatment.

 2. Jack CM, Jones G, Edwards MR, Singh SK.
 A case report of three peripheral schwannomas attached to the Achilles paratenon.
 Foot (Edinb).
 2010; 20:78–80.